 Cemiplimab is a fully human monoclonal antibody that works against programmed death receptor-1 (PD-1), which is a negative regulator of T cell function.
 By blocking PD-1, cemiplimab works to enhance T cell-mediated antitumour responses.
 Cemiplimab was first approved by the FDA on September 28, 2018, as the first FDA-approved treatment for advanced cutaneous squamous cell carcinoma (CSCC).
 It was later approved to be used in basal cell carcinoma and non-small non-small cell lung cancer.
 Cemiplimab was also approved by the European Commission on June 28, 2019.
 In October 2022, the EMA's Committee for Medicinal Products for Human Use (CHMP) recommended cemiplimab be granted marketing authorization for the treatment of cervical cancer.
-Cemiplimab is indicated treat: to - Locally advanced or metastatic cutaneous squamous cell carcinoma (mCSCC) in patients who are not candidates for curative surgery or curative radiation.
+Cemiplimab indicated - Locally advanced or metastatic cutaneous squamous cell carcinoma (mCSCC) in patients who are not candidates for curative surgery or curative radiation.

-- Locally advanced basal cell carcinoma (laBCC) in previously treated patients with a hedgehog pathway inhibitor or for whom a hedgehog pathway inhibitor is not appropriate. - Metastatic basal cell carcinoma (mBCC) in patients who were previously treated with a hedgehog pathway inhibitor or for whom a hedgehog pathway inhibitor is not appropriate.
+- Locally advanced basal cell carcinoma (laBCC) in previously treated patients with a hedgehog pathway inhibitor or for whom a hedgehog pathway - Metastatic basal cell carcinoma (mBCC) in patients who were previously treated with a hedgehog pathway inhibitor or for whom a hedgehog pathway inhibitor is not appropriate.
 This indication is approved under accelerated approval based on tumour response rate and durability of response.
-Continued approval for mBCC may be contingent upon verification and description of clinical benefit. - Locally advanced non-small cell lung cancer (NSCLC) in combination with platinum-based chemotherapy for the firstâ€● line treatment of adults with no EGFR, ALK or ROS1 aberrations, who are not candidates for surgical resection or definitive chemoradiation.
-It is also indicated to treat NSCLC combination with platinum-based chemotherapy first-line treatment metastatic in as in adults. - Locally advanced or metastatic NSCLC as monotherapy for the first-line treatment of adults whose tumours have high PD-L1 expression [Tumor Proportion Score (TPS) ≥ 50%] as determined by an FDA-approved test, with no EGFR, ALK or ROS1 aberrations.
-Patients with locally advanced NSCLC candidates for surgical definitive chemoradiation. must not be resection or - Recurrent or metastatic cervical cancer in adults with disease progression on or after platinum-based chemotherapy.
+Continued approval for mBCC may be contingent upon verification and description of clinical benefit. - Locally advanced non-small cell lung cancer (NSCLC) in combination with platinum-based chemotherapy for the first- line treatment of adults with no EGFR, ALK or ROS1 aberrations, who are not candidates for surgical resection or definitive chemoradiation.
+It is also indicated to treat NSCLC combination with platinum-based chemotherapy first-line treatment metastatic as - Locally advanced or metastatic NSCLC as monotherapy for the first-line treatment of adults whose tumours have high PD-L1 expression [Tumor Proportion Score (TPS) ≥ 50%] as determined by an FDA-approved test, with no EGFR, ALK or ROS1 aberrations.
+Patients with locally advanced candidates surgical resection - Recurrent or metastatic cervical cancer in adults with disease progression on or after platinum-based chemotherapy.